 1.3 WTDC shall establish a budget control committee and an editorial committee, the tasks and responsibilities of which are set out in the General Rules of conferences, assemblies and meetings of the Union (General Rules, Nos 69-74):

-a) The Budget Control Committee, inter alia, examines the estimated total expenses of the conference and estimates the financial needs of the ITU Telecommunication Development Sector (ITU-D) up to the next WTDC and the costs entailed by the execution of the decisions of the conference.
+a) The Budget Control Committee, inter alia, examines the estimated total expenses of the conference and estimates the financial needs of the ITU-D up to the next WTDC and the costs entailed by the execution of the decisions of the conference.

 b) The Editorial Committee perfects the wording of texts arising from WTDC deliberations, such as resolutions, without altering their sense and substance, and aligns the texts in the official languages of the Union.